drewf24/world-airbnb/writeup/writeup.md

 ### Exploring Boroughs

-The first location variable that might be helpful to explore is borough (neighbourhood\_group) given that New York City is divided into five areas (The Bronx, Brooklyn, Manhattan, Queens, and Staten Island).
+The first location variable that might be helpful to explore is borough given that New York City is divided into five areas (The Bronx, Brooklyn, Manhattan, Queens, and Staten Island).

-A bar graph that displays number of listings by borough in New York City is shown below:
+Next for exploratory data analysis, a bar graph that displays number of listings by borough in New York City is shown below:

 ![](writeup_files/figure-gfm/visualization-univariate-1.png)<!-- -->